George Yellott

-George Yellott (July 19, 1819 – November 13, 1902) was a justice of the Maryland Court of Appeals from 1882 to 1889.
+George Yellott (July 19, 1819 – November 13, 1902) was an American politician and judge from Maryland.
+He served as a member of the Maryland House of Delegates, representing Harford County in 1844.
+He served as justice of the Maryland Court of Appeals from 1882 to 1889.

 Early life

 George Yellott was born on July 19, 1819, in the Dulaney Valley, near Towson, in Baltimore County, Maryland to Rebecca Ridgeley (née Coleman) and Captain John Yellott.
 He was the last of eight children.
 His father was a captain of the Washington Troop cavalry in the War of 1812.
 His grandfather, John Yellott, came to America in 1782 from Pomfret, Yorkshire.
 He grew up on his father's estate in Dulaney Valley.
 He received an early education from an academy run by Reverend George Morrison.
 Yellott received a literary education at Bristol Episcopal College in Bristol, Pennsylvania.
 He graduated in 1838 with a Bachelor of Arts.
 Yellott studied law with Governor Augustus Bradford in Baltimore and was admitted to the bar in February 1841.

 His brother was Coleman Yellott, a lawyer and state senator from Baltimore who served with Stonewall Jackson in the Confederate States Army.